- Games will start with six balls on the court with one off-color ball being the designated burden ball.

 - Sidelines: Players are not allowed to step over the sideline at any time.
 If part of their foot (or any other appendage) is over a sideline, that player is out.

-- The ref will start play generally by checking in with both sides and saying “ready, ready, go!”
+- The ref will start play generally by checking in with both sides and saying “This side ready?
+This side ready?
+Dodgeball!”

 - On the initial rush, you may only touch the balls on the right side of the court.

-- Balls must be checked behind the attack line with both feet before they are considered live.
+- Balls must be checked behind the attack line with both feet touching the ground before they are considered live.